 Since the outside of our sofa was made of plywood I looked into different ways to finish and seal it.
 I considered leaving it natural birch but it felt a bit off once it was finished in the RV.
 I read up on staining plywood and quickly discovered that it can be a real pain and tends to stain pretty blotchy.

 My first thought was to go darker and use the same stain color we had used on our slide-out trim, Kukui.
-The main reason I wanted to use the CeCe Caldwell stain is because it’s water based, environmentally friendly and low-voc.
+The main reason I wanted to use the CeCe Caldwell stain is that it’s water-based, environmentally friendly and low-VOC.

 However, the only store that sold it locally was closed for the day, and being Mrs. Impatient I decided to find another solution.

 I had read about gel stains working well with plywood so I decided to give that a go.
 Yeah, I pretty much threw the whole low-VOC thing out the window.

 Have you worked with gel stains before?
 I hadn’t and both stores I went to had a limited selection so I bought it in “hickory”, not my ideal stain color.
 I was impatient and hopeful it would look rustic and warm.